Schatten2021/sg-witten-website/README.md

 Then create a Python venv using `python3 -m venv .venv` and activate it `source .venv/bin/activate`.
 Afterwards install the necessary dependencies `pip install -r requirements.txt`.
-Finally you can start the server by running `python main.py`.

 ### Windows